ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS S3 event notification** feature enables you to receive notifications when certain events happen in your bucket. **Supported S3 event notifications destination are Lambda function, SQS queue, SNS Topic.**
 **S3 Batch Operations** runs multiple S3 operations in a single request.

-**Amazon S3 access points** are named network endpoints that are attached to buckets that you can use to perform S3 object operations, such as uploading and retrieving objects.
+**AWS S3 access point** is named network endpoint that are attached to buckets that you can use to perform S3 object operations, such as uploading and retrieving objects.
 **To securely serve private content in S3 by using CloudFront**:
 	a.
 Require that your users access your private content by using special CloudFront signed URLs or signed cookies.
 	b.
 Require that your users access your Amazon S3 content by using CloudFront URLs, not Amazon S3 URLs.
 This prevents users from bypassing the restrictions that you specify in signed URLs or signed cookies.
 You can do this by setting up an origin access identity (OAI) for your Amazon S3 bucket.
 You can also configure the custom headers for a private HTTP server or an Amazon S3 bucket configured as a website endpoint.
 ==**AWS S3 Transfer Acceleration**==
-	==enables fast,== & secure ==transfers of files== over long distances ==between your client and your Amazon S3 bucket.== leverages Amazon CloudFront's globally distributed AWS Edge Locations.
+	\- ==enables fast,== & secure ==transfers of files== over long distances ==between your client and your Amazon S3 bucket.==
+	\- leverages Amazon CloudFront's globally distributed AWS Edge Locations.
 As data arrives at an AWS Edge Location, data is routed to your Amazon S3 bucket over an optimized network path.
+	\- optimizes the TCP protocol and adds additional intelligence between the client and the S3 bucket, making S3 Transfer Acceleration a better choice if a higher throughput is desired.
+If you have objects that are smaller than 1GB or if the data set is less than 1GB in size, you should consider using Amazon CloudFront's PUT/POST commands for optimal performance.

 **Pre-signed URLs**:
 	a. are useful if you want your user/customer to be able to upload a specific object to your bucket, but you don't require them to have AWS security credentials or permissions.